March 14, 2023

 How Land Planners & Developers Collaborate on Master-Planned Communities

-The land development and design of a master-planned community can prove challenging, especially when you factor in financial realities and quality of design.
+The land development and design of a master-planned community can prove challenging, especially when you factor in financial realities, increasing construction costs, zoning requirements and quality of design.
 The idea is to maximize land use while considering time and costs — a reality that both planners and developers contribute to immensely.

 In fact, the overall impact that this relationship has on master-planned communities allows a community to charge more and sell out faster than the proforma, thus causing the internal rate of return to increase significantly.